Sports Bars 101

 When you’re traveling around the world, or even just your hometown, you may encounter sports bars.
 There is a whole sub-culture present in these places, and we will tell you what you can expect to find, should you ever visit one of these fine establishments.

 Regular bars might have a TV.
 They might not as well.
 A sports bar will have at least two TV sets to follow the latest sporting events, especially major ones, like the World Cup, the World Series, or the Olympics.
+Sometimes, it even has another one that follows the latest sports results in order for punters to see whether their Bet Regal bonus came in handy.
 In fact, you will find that most of the tables, stools, and chairs are positioned in such a way that it makes following the action on the screen easier.
 To compensate for potential loud cheering, there is usually a strong sound system.

 Depending on where in the world you are, the most popular sports you can hope to find on the screen are soccer, American football, basketball, ice-hockey, and rugby.
 Some bars welcome customers that like to bet, so it isn’t uncommon for the bar to broadcast some horse and dog races, as well.